Bobby Bloom: Death

-Having suffered from depression toward the end of his life, Bloom died on February 28, 1974, in an accidental shooting at his home in Hollywood, at the age of 28.
+Towards the end of his life, Bloom struggled with depression.
+He died in an accidental shooting while cleaning his gun at his home in Hollywood on February 28, 1974, at the age of 28.

-Bloom had accidentally shot himself while cleaning his gun.
-The surviving members of Bloom's family did not believe Bloom would have shot himself, and the investigation never followed up on leads.
+Bloom's family did not believe he would have shot himself, and the investigation never followed up on leads.
 Jeff Barry learned later he was the sole beneficiary of Bloom's life insurance policy.
-In a 1995 interview, Jeff Barry states that Bobby Bloom was shot by another guy in a fight over a girl.
-He states that Bloom burst into a room after kicking down a door and was then shot.
-The case was never followed up.
+In a 1995 interview, Barry claimed that Bloom was shot by another man in a fight over a woman.